reenas/VR101/tools-to-build-vr-content.md

 ![Courtesy : NYMag](.gitbook/assets/image-3.png)

-Playstation VR is the most famous VR headset and it connets only to a Playstation 4 \(PS4\)
+Playstation VR is the most famous VR headset and it connects only to a Playstation 4 \(PS4\)

 ### Mobile VR

 In 2011, when all the buzz about VR started coming in since the Oculus was announced, there was a general stigma that only people with high-end PCs can experience VR.

 But all that changed when Google came out with the Google Cardboard and showed everyone that you already have a VR capable device in your own hands - your Smartphone.

-Mobile phones, even though it may not be able to give you the quality of immersion the PC VR headsets can give you.
+Mobile phones may not be able to give you the quality of immersion the PC VR headsets can give you.

 Some of these Mobile VR enablers are shown below: